zrkhadija/zrkhadija/README.md

 # 💫 About Me:
 Hi there! 👋 I'm Khadija Zribi, a freshly graduated data scientist with a deep passion for machine learning and artificial intelligence.
-Currently, I'm working as a deep learning intern, where I get to explore and implement cutting-edge technologies in the field.<br>About Me<br>🎓 Recent graduate in Data Science.<br>🤖 Enthusiast in Machine Learning and Artificial Intelligence.<br>🚀 Currently gaining hands-on experience as a Deep Learning Intern.
+Currently, I'm working as a deep learning intern, where I get to explore and implement cutting-edge technologies in the field.<br>About Me<br>🎓 Recent graduate with ✨️Honors✨️ in Data Science.<br>🤖 Enthusiast in Machine Learning and Artificial Intelligence.<br>🚀 Currently gaining hands-on experience as a Deep Learning Intern.

 ## 🌐 Socials: